octobercms/docs/cms-pages.md

 <a name="configuration"></a>
 ## Page configuration

 Page configuration is defined in the [Configuration Section](themes#configuration-section) of the page template file.
-The page configuration defines the page parameters, required for the routing and rendering the page and page [Components](components), which are explained in another article.
+The page configuration defines the page parameters, required for the routing and rendering the page and its [Components](components), which are explained in another article.
 The following configuration parameters are supported for pages:

 Parameter | Description
 ------------- | -------------